Gender Pay Gap Statement

 Legislative Requirements

-Changes to the Workplace Gender Equality Act 2012 were passed by Federal Parliament in March 2023 and were introduced to encourage employers to deploy and drive workplace policies, practices and environments that support gender equality.
-As a result of this reform, from February 2024 the Workplace Gender Equality Agency will publish the gender pay gap for employers with a workforce of 100 or more employees, requiring employers with 500 or more employees to introduce structured Gender Equality Indicators (GEIs) to encourage action.
+Changes to the Workplace Gender Equality Act 2012 were passed by the Federal Parliament in March 2023 and were introduced to encourage employers to deploy and drive workplace policies, practices and environments that support gender equality.
+As a result of this reform, from February 2024, the Workplace Gender Equality Agency is now publishing the gender pay gap for employers with a workforce of 100 or more employees, requiring employers with 500 or more employees to introduce structured Gender Equality Indicators (GEIs) to encourage action.
+For the first time in the 2023 – 2024 reporting period, CEO and Casual Manager total remuneration is also included in the GPG data publication.